 Taught degrees submissions refers to submissions for undergraduate students (except those at the Department for Continuing Education) and students studying for BTh, MA, BPhil, MPhil, MSt, MSc by Coursework, MTh, MBA, Master of Fine Art, BCl, MJur, BM, BMBCh, and MPP.

-- If the published submission deadline falls on a closure day check the submission requirements with your department.
+- If the published submission deadline falls on a closure day (eg the extended Easter weekend) please check the submission requirements with your department.

 Responsibility for the work rests with you at all times until issue of the receipt, regardless of the method of submission.